July Talk: Biography

 In 2015, Dreimanis and Goldstein created July Talk Votes to encourage young voters to participate in the Canadian federal election.
 More than 1000 voters under 25 tweeted a photo of themselves at a polling station and received a phone call from the band thanking them for their involvement.

 Goldstein had the lead role in the 2015 film Diamond Tongues.
 She received a Canadian Screen Award nomination for Best Actress at the 4th Canadian Screen Awards in 2016.
 She also had a smaller acting role in Sundowners, the 2017 film by Diamond Tongues director Pavan Moondi.

 Peter Dreimanis is also known for his cover of Creedence Clearwater Revival's classic, "Bad Moon Rising" which was used in multiple television shows, films and video games such as The Walking Dead, Green Room, and Teen Wolf.
 The cover was released under the moniker Mourning Ritual.
 He has also had a number of film credits as a cinematographer, including both Diamond Tongues and Sundowners.

 The band's first three studio albums won the Juno Award for Alternative Album of the Year.

 In 2017, the band began putting up posters at their shows titled "Love Lives Here".
-The posters are put up to help ensure that fans feel they have a safe space at the concerts they're attending- and ones free from sexism, racism, homophobia, ableism, and sexual assault.
+The posters are put up to help ensure that fans feel they have a safe space at the concerts they are attending- and ones free from sexism, racism, homophobia, ableism, and sexual assault.
 That year, the band removed itself from dates supporting Nothing but Thieves, who had sexual assault allegations leveled against them.
 "We can no longer participate due to accounts we've read online of misconduct," they said.

 An August 2020 concert, performed by the band at a drive-in venue due to the COVID-19 pandemic in Canada, was filmed by Brittany Farhat for the documentary concert film July Talk: Love Lives Here, which premiered at the 2023 Hot Docs Canadian International Documentary Festival.

 In 2025, Dreimanis had an acting role in Sinners by Ryan Coogler, and released "Keep Me Free", his debut single with the side project Peter Dreams.
+He also contributed to two songs "Pick Poor Robin Clean" and "Will Ye Go, Lassie Go?" from the film's soundtrack.
 A full Peter Dreams album was released in February 2025.

 Goldstein and Dreimanis both played leading roles in Moondi's film Middle Life, which premiered at the 2025 Calgary International Film Festival.

+In November 2025, July Talk announced an upcoming 2026 Canadian tour to celebrate 10 years of their record Touch.
+They also announced they would be releasing Touch X, a newly recorded anniversary edition of their pivotal album.
+Through an Instagram post, they later revealed that Touch X would be a double album, including a previously unreleased body of work titled Love's Not Dead, which they recorded at the same time as Touch in 2016 but decided not to release then.
+The band believed the songs on Love's Not Dead were too revealing of themselves as people, and at the time wanted to preserve some mystery over their band's image.